systeminit/si/app/docs/src/reference/workspaces.md

 # Workspaces

 A workspace in System Initiative is the isolation boundary for a set of models.
 They are a hard boundary between data.
-Workspaces have multiple 'members', that map to [users](./users.md) in System Initiative.
+Workspaces have multiple 'members' that map to [users](./users.md) in System Initiative.

 ## Interacting with Workspaces

-### Creating new Workspaces
+### Creating New Workspaces

 <DocTabs tabs="Web Application,Public API">
 <TabPanel value="Web Application">